 You can be sure they will all remember the book, The Charm Bracelet.
 And what if the author, Viola Shipman, was a jewelry maker and had created a special charm bracelet?
 That kind of crossover creative branding builds stronger brands.

-The story of your art is the soul of it.
+The story of your art adds depth.
 To share that story expands meaning for you, for the art and for the beholder.

 ~LeAura Alderson, iCreateDaily.com®

 An Artist Tells a Story About a Painting

 The child prodigy artist, now an adult, Akiane Kramarik, tells moving and intriguing stories about her life and her paintings.
 Akiane tells a story of one of her creations on video, with captivating visuals and personal extended details around the naming of the painting.